King of the Damned: Production

-The script was based on a stage play which was set on Davil's Island had a run in 1934.
-Variety, reviewing a production, wrote "some very good character acting makes this good entertainment."

-Film rights were bought by Gaumont British who converted the play into a vehicle for Conrad Veidt.
+Film rights to the original play were bought by Gaumont British who converted it into a vehicle for Conrad Veidt.
+Filming took place in July 1935.

-To avoid the usual French protests on films depicting Devil's Island, the producers gave all locations Spanish names and set the film in the Caribbean.
-Variety reported in its review of the movie that it was "difficult to locale the settlement.
+To avoid French protests on films depicting Devil's Island, the producers gave all locations Spanish names and set the film in the Caribbean.
+Variety reported in its review of the film that it was "difficult to locale the settlement.
 It is somewhere in the Caribbean.
-The officers have Spanish names and the garrote is used at executions, but most of the officers and practically all of the convicts speak with a pronounced British accent...It makes for a rather polyglot affair."
+The officers have Spanish names and the garrote is used at executions, but most of the officers and practically all of the convicts speak with a pronounced British accent...
+It makes for a rather polyglot affair."
 Nonetheless, the film was banned in France.

-Filming took place in July 1935.